Building Location-Aware Applications

 WGS84 (World Geodetic System 1984) is the coordinate reference system used by GPS and most mapping services.
 Coordinates are expressed as latitude (north/south, -90 to +90) and longitude (east/west, -180 to +180).
 Store coordinates in this format unless you have a specific reason not to.

 Some legacy systems use other coordinate systems.
-British National Grid (EPSG:27700) is common in UK government data.
+British National Grid (EPSG:27700) is common in UK government data, including Ordnance Survey datasets and local authority planning systems.
 UTM (Universal Transverse Mercator) appears in surveying data.
-PostGIS handles conversions between systems, but WGS84 should be your storage standard.
+PostGIS handles conversions between systems using ST_Transform, so you can ingest EPSG:27700 data from OS sources and convert on import: ST_Transform(geom, 4326) converts British National Grid to WGS84.

 Precision Matters